Incorporate enterprise testing strategy — myths vs reality?

 This is a common dilemma in software testing and quality assurance: which should come first — the Test Strategy or the Test Plan?
 The second common mistake in QA is confusing strategy with planning, even among seasoned professionals.
 What exactly can we extract from this widely recognized comparison table:

-| Test Strategy | Test plan |
+Aspect Test Strategy Test plan

-| The test strategy is a high-level document that captures the approach we use to test the product and achieve the goals. | Test plan document is a document which contains the steps for all the testing activities to be done to deliver a quality product. |
+Definition The test strategy is a high-level document that captures the approach we use to test the product and achieve the goals.
+Test plan document is a document which contains the steps for all the testing activities to be done to deliver a quality product.

-| Components of the test strategy include Scope and overview, Test Approach, Testing tools, Industry standards to follow, Test deliverables, Testing metrics, Requirement Traceability Matrix, Risk and mitigation, etc., Reporting tool and Test summary. | Components of the test plan include Test Plan Identifier, Features To Be Tested, Features Not To Be Tested, Approach, Pass/Fail Criteria, Suspension Criteria, Test Deliverables, Responsibilities, Staffing and Training Needs, Risks and Contingencies, etc. |
+Key components Typically, enterprise software testing strategy components are: Scope and Overview, Test Approach, Testing tools, Industry standards to follow, Test deliverables, Testing metrics, Requirement Traceability Matrix, Risk and mitigation, etc., Reporting tool and Test summary.
+Components of the test plan include Test Plan Identifier, Features To Be Tested, Features Not To Be Tested, Approach, Pass/Fail Criteria, Suspension Criteria, Test Deliverables, Responsibilities, Staffing and Training Needs, Risks and Contingencies, etc.

-| The project manager develops it. | It is prepared by the test lead or the test manager. |
+Audience The project manager is involved in its creation.
+Intended for the testing team.
+It is prepared by the QA test lead or the test manager.

-| It is derived from the Business Requirement Specifications (BRS) | It is derived from the Product Description, SRS. |
+Derived From It is derived from the Business Requirement Specifications (BRS).
+It is derived from the Product Description, Software Requirement Specification

-| It is defined at the organisation level and can be used for other projects of a similar nature. | It is defined at the project level. |
+Organizational Scope It is defined at the organisation level and can be used for other projects of a similar nature.
+It is defined at the project level.

 What is this test plan actually about?